nestauk/ds-cookiecutter/docs/docs/structure.md

 It is important that plots are saved in `outputs/` rather than in different areas of the repository.

-## Notebooks - `src/notebooks`
+## Notebooks - `src/analysis/notebooks`

-Notebook packages like [Jupyter notebook](http://jupyter.org/) are effective tools for exploratory data analysis, fast prototyping, and communicating results; however, between prototyping and communicating results code should be factored out into proper python modules.
+Notebook packages like [Quarto](https://quarto.org/) are effective tools for exploratory data analysis, fast prototyping, and communicating results; however, between prototyping and communicating results code should be factored out into proper python modules.
+Compared with Jupyter notebooks, Quarto `.qmd` files are Markdown based text files that render outputs to separate files, making it easier to code review the raw text and ensure sensitive outputs are not version controlled.

 We have a notebooks folder for all your notebook needs!
-For example, if you are prototyping a "sentence transformer" you can place the notebooks for prototyping this feature in notebooks, e.g. `notebooks/sentence_transformer/` or `notebooks/pipeline/sentence_transformer/`.
+For example, if you are prototyping a "sentence transformer" you can place the notebooks for prototyping this feature in notebooks, e.g. `analysis/notebooks/sentence_transformer/` or `analysis/notebooks/pipeline/sentence_transformer/`.

 Please try to keep all notebooks within this folder and primarily not on github, especially for code refactoring as the code will be elsewhere, e.g. in the pipeline.
 However, for collaborating, sharing and QA of analysis, you are welcome to push those to github.
+Make sure that you do not save rendered files (e.g. HTML) directly to GitHub.

 ### Refactoring